howtographql/howtographql/content/backend/typescript-apollo/8-filtering-pagination-and-sorting.md

 1. The `skip` and `take` arguments are both optional integers, representing the offset and limit, respectively.
 2. The Prisma Client API will take the `skip` and `take` arguments as additional options to the `findMany` query and return the `link` records accordingly.
 If either of the arguments is absent, we pass `undefined` to Prisma client.
 Prisma Client interprets any undefined value as _do nothing_.
 There is a type mismatch between the Nexus generated type (`number | undefined | null`) and the type expected by Prisma (`number | undefined`) for these two options.
 For this reason, typecasting is needed.

-> **Note:** In Javascript and Typescript, undefined and null are often used interchangeably.
+> **Note:** In JavaScript and TypeScript, `undefined` and `null` are often used interchangeably.
 However, Prisma makes a distinction between the two.
 In Prisma, `null` is a specific _value_ and `undefined` means _do nothing_ or ignore.
 More information is available in the [Prisma docs](https://www.prisma.io/docs/concepts/components/prisma-client/null-and-undefined).

 The updated feed query should look like this in your GraphQL schema: